-With Amazon, even though I'm creating a brand, the focus is selling my product(s) on Amazon.
+With Amazon, even though I’m creating a brand, the focus is on selling my product(s) on Amazon.

-It's not about creating my own website, selling though my own shop or creating a blog.
+It’s not about creating my own website, selling through my own shop, or creating a blog.

 It’s all about how to sell on Amazon and utilize Amazon’s audience.

 Now, will all these things matter in the future?
 Probably.
 But it’s not the primary focus right now.

 The next struggle I had in the early stages was my brand.

 Believe In A Budget and Pinterest VA is a reflection of who I am.